 Are you passionate about supporting youth and their professional growth?

-Share your experience and provide guidance and support to help shape the career of a young woman or non-binary youth in your community.
+Share your experience and provide guidance and support to help shape the career of a young woman, non-binary or trans youth in your community.
 We’re always in need of professionals from a variety of fields to mentor high school students in Vancouver, Burnaby, Coquitlam, and Richmond.

 How the program works